aResidentofkyoto/PHL-1301-004/Philosophy and the Search for Wisdom.md

 ## Epistemology
 Define: define what is true and how to acquire truth.

-#omo: Is truth the same as facts?
+On my own: Is truth the same as facts?

 ### Ethics
-#class Define: right vs wrong
+Class Define: right vs wrong
-#teacher define: right wrong and why
+Teacher define: right wrong and why

 ### Social and political philosophy
-#Class define: Philosophy of government and society.
+Class define: Philosophy of government and society.
 What should the government do.

 ### Logic
-#Class define: reasoning.
+Class define: reasoning.
-#teacher define: tool set on how to philosophy.
+Teacher define: tool set on how to philosophy.

-#omo Applying logic on words (a thing you do in a logic class).
+On my own Applying logic on words (a thing you do in a logic class).
 Basically how AI works in reverse.
 ### Axiology
 Define: The study of values and value judgments.

 ### Aesthetics
-#Class Define: what make something beautiful
+Class Define: what make something beautiful

 ### Ontology
-#Class define: what does it mean to be {insert thing}
+Class define: what does it mean to be {insert thing}

 ### Existentialism
-#omo define: why are we here everything that comes up in a mental breakdown
+On my own define: why are we here everything that comes up in a mental breakdown

 ## Relativism
-#Class Define: There is not one universal truth.
+Class Define: There is not one universal truth.
 Define: the philosophical doctrine that all criteria of judgment are relative to the individuals and situations involved

 Truth is relative to each person / culture